 Today’s artificial intelligence systems already outperform humans in the tasks they were trained for, especially when it comes to the speed with which they act.
 In just a matter of seconds, an AI system can play the winning move in chess or Go, translate an article, or plot a route to a given destination while taking into account current traffic patterns.

 Though a human requires more time to do any of these, a key aspect of human intelligence is that we can perform all of these tasks.
 We have what’s known as general intelligence.
 While AI systems can only perform the tasks they were trained on, a human can learn from context and experience and develop new skills or solve novel problems.

 Many experts worry that if an AI system achieves human-level general intelligence, it will quickly surpass us, just as AI systems have done with their narrow tasks.
 At that point, we don’t know what the AI will do.

 Why is this a risk?

 First, it’s important to note that experts are not worried that an AI will suddenly become psychopathic and begin randomly hurting or killing people.
-Instead, experts worry that an AI programme will either be intentionally misused to cause harm, or it will be far too competent at completing a task that turned out to be poorly defined.
+Instead, experts worry that an AI program will either be intentionally misused to cause harm, or it will be far too competent at completing a task that turned out to be poorly defined.

-At the same time, AI systems that were deployed with the best of intentions to identify images, parse through job applications, or minimise mindless tasks have instead inadvertently reinforced institutional racism, put jobs at risk, and exacerbated inequality.
+At the same time, AI systems that were deployed with the best of intentions to identify images, parse through job applications, or minimize mindless tasks have instead inadvertently reinforced institutional racism, put jobs at risk, and exacerbated inequality.

 It’s not hard to imagine how much worse these problems could get with advanced AI systems functioning across many platforms or falling into the hands of terrorists or despots.